Deer

 Deer-resistant perennial plants

-Prevention is often the easiest and most cost-effective method in preventing deer related damage.
+Prevention is often the easiest and most cost-effective method of preventing deer-related damage.

 Repellants are an option, but they wash off in the rain.
-Plus, they need to be applied to large area which means a lot of work for you.
+Plus, they need to be applied to large areas which means a lot of work for you.

 Fences are an excellent method of prevention.
 However, they are expensive and may be unsightly.
 To keep the deer out, fences must be eight feet tall or more.